zannloo/tp/docs/team/nid21cs.md

 ### Project: ProfBook

 ProfBook is a desktop address book application used for easy management of tasks, group schedules, and notes for every tutorial slot and group.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
+It is tailor-made to mimic the familiar terminal experience for our target users by introducing Linux-style commands, Dynamic commands and a terminal like structure and interface.
 It is written in Java, and has about 10 kLoC.

 ## RepoSense Report